mirzaghaderi/IdeoKar/README.md

 **manual chromosome tracing**.
 Auto-tracing can substantially speed up the initial extraction of chromosome traces from suitable metaphase spread images, while manual tracing remains available when a chromosome is not correctly traced.
 Automatic tracing should be treated as an initial tracing step rather than as a substitute for visual quality control.
-Depending on image quality, chromosome overlap, background structure, staining intensity, and chromosome boundaries, an automatically generated trace may require correction before the chromosome is used for quantitative analysis.
+Depending on image quality and chromosome overlap, an automatically generated trace may require correction before the chromosome is used for quantitative analysis.

-A recommended workflow is:
+## A recommended workflow

-1. **Open the metaphase image(s)** and define the appropriate scale.
-2. **Optional image processing** for law quality images.
-This includes Crop, Remove background, knife tools.
-3. **Run auto-trace** when appropriate to generate initial chromosome traces.
-4. **Inspect the generated traces** in the Core window.
-Check that each trace follows the chromosome correctly and that the chromosome is not confused with background structures or neighboring chromosomes.
-5. **Manually adjust individual chromosomes when necessary.** A chromosome can be retraced or corrected individually rather than repeating the complete tracing process.
-6. **Check the centromere position** and reposition it when the automatically detected or manually marked landmark is not correct.
-Accurate centromere placement is particularly important because short-arm and long-arm measurements, arm ratio, centromeric index, and chromosome classification depend on the centromere position.
-7. **Check chromosome names and assignments**, including chromosome number and genome/sub-genome labels.
-Correct labels are important for grouping chromosomes into the appropriate karyogram and ideogram rows and for calculating group-level karyotype parameters.
-8. **Use the Karyogram window for whole-set inspection.** Review the chromosome collection as an organized set and identify chromosomes that appear to be incorrectly assigned, mislabeled, inconsistently oriented, or in need of further inspection.
-9. **Select a chromosome in the Karyogram to inspect its original trace.**
-   Clicking a chromosome in the Karyogram selects the corresponding chromosome in its source image and highlights its trace.
-This provides a direct link between the organized karyogram view and the original metaphase image, allowing the user to verify the trace and make manual corrections without having to search through the image tabs for the chromosome.
-10. **Repeat inspection and correction** until the chromosome set is consistent and the traces, centromeres, labels, and group assignments are satisfactory.
-11. **Run the analysis** only after the final inspection and adjustment.
-The resulting chromosome measurements, karyotype parameters, and ideogram are then based on the reviewed tracing data.

-### Karyogram-Based Quality Control

-The Karyogram window is especially useful after auto-tracing because it provides a chromosome-level overview that complements inspection of individual metaphase images.
-It helps the user review the chromosome set as a whole rather than evaluating each trace in isolation.

-The Karyogram can be used to highlight the selected chromosome trace in the source image for detailed inspection.
-This source-image/Karyogram connection is particularly useful when many chromosomes have been traced across several image tabs.
-Instead of manually searching each source image for a chromosome identified during Karyogram inspection, the user can select the chromosome in the Karyogram and use the highlighted source trace as a direct visual reference.

-## Workflow

-1. **Open Image(s)**: select one or more images.
+1. Open one or more chromosome spread images.
 Each opens in its own tab.
-2. **Define Scale**: click the button, then click two points of known distance (scale bar) in the active image.
+2. click the button, then click two points of known distance (scale bar) in the active image.
 A popup asks for that distance in micrometers.
-3. **Optional image processing**: This includes Crop, Remove background, knife tools described above.
+3. Optional image processing: This includes Crop, Remove background, knife tools described above.
-4. **Trace chromosomes* use auto-trace when appropriate or trace manually.
+4. Trace chromosomes: use auto-trace when appropriate or trace manually.
    For manual tracing, left-click to lay down connected segments along the chromosome.
 At landmark points, either right-click for a context menu or use the following hotkeys: